jaysojitra-coder/pyqgis-learning-Jay/notes/intoducation_note.md

 *What is PyQGIS ?*
 PyQGIS is a Python library that allows us to use Python programming language to interact with Q

-what can you used python in QGIS for ?
+1.what can you used python in QGIS for ?

 --> issue commands from python Console
 --> automate tasks
 --> write a custom functions ( later )